webability/DOMCORE/readme.txt

    Note: autoload is NOT catchable when shm_get_mem launch it !

 ----

+Build 106:
+- Error corrected in WATemplate: the [[...]] metaelement was not working as expected sometimes
+- Error corrected in WATemplate: the {{...}} metaelement was not working as expected sometimes
+- Modified WATemplate->metaElements so it can be called only once
+- all examples modified to use [[...]] and strict metaelements

 Build 105 2012/04/30:
 - preg_replace replaced by str_replace into WATemplate for higher velocity